bondhouse/embedded-product-integration/README.md

     ]
 }

-The product enum values: "INPAAS", "BEST-FIT", and "ASSET-EXPLORER".
+The product enum values are: "INPAAS", "BEST-FIT", and "ASSET-EXPLORER".
 ```
-When your API is ready please to recieve this data please reach out and we will configure your endpoint on our end.
+When your API is ready to recieve this data please reach out and we will configure your endpoint on our end.

 ## CLIENT SIDE INTEGRATION
-You can incorporate YieldX embedded products on your website by either installing our package or using a script tag.
+You can embed YieldX products on your website by either installing our package or using a script tag.

 ### Installing the YieldX Package
 You can use yarn or npm to install our package.